-The Campaign Strategy Guide is the first instalment of the People Power Manual, a resource created for organisers, activist educators and facilitators.
+The Campaign Strategy Guide was the first instalment of the People Power Manual, a resource created for organisers, activist educators and facilitators.

 Campaign strategy needn’t be mystifying, lonely or stressful.
 Social movements become more powerful as more people are equipped to analyse their political context, consider paths to change and mindfully plan tactics.
 This Campaign Strategy Guide equips activist educators to facilitate a range of participatory exercises with activists, organisers and citizens.
 It can also be used as a do-it-yourself guide for campaigners.

-The Campaign Strategy Guide was launched during the Organise conference in Sydney on 25 September 2015.
+The Campaign Strategy Guide was launched during the 2015 Organise conference in Sydney.
+Revised editions have been published in 2017 and 2020.
 It can be purchased in hard copy or downloaded in electronic format from the Change Agency.
-The People Power Manual is an initiative of Pasifika and the Change Agency.

 “There is an old saying that the harder you work, the luckier you get.
 But no amount of hard work on a campaign will make up for a bad strategy.
 Thankfully, developing good strategy and running powerful campaigns isn’t rocket surgery, and this manual is jam-packed full of helpful tips to guide you on your way.”